 This psychic collectivism, where men define their lives and goals in terms of collective military symbols, would also increase the chance of a military takeover in a time of domestic crisis or disaster.
 The present civilian control over the army includes those men presently within the army that consider themselves only temporary men of arms, and cannot wait to re-enter civilian life.
-It is worth noting that the U.S. has not yet faced a major breakdown of civilian power like Latin American civilian leaders, when a unified military could justify takeover by ineffectualness.
+It is worth noting that the U.S. has not yet faced a major breakdown of civilian power like Latin American civilian leaders, when a unified military could justify takeover by pointing ineffectualness.

-Thirdly, it seems naive to presume that middle or upper class youths would volunteer.
-Professional military life would largely appeal to the armed services that retain their individual sense -those poor, uneducated youth that can escape a of conscience and morality, and resist, to a degree, life of degrading poverty to a career that carries a certain status and respect within American society, as a career soldier.
+Thirdly, it seems naive to presume that middle upper class youths would volunteer.
+Professional military life would largely appeal to the armed services that retain their individual sense -those poor, uneducated youth that can escape a life of degrading poverty to a career that carries a certain status and respect within American society, as a career soldier.
 And it is precisely this type of young man that is most susceptable to militaristic propaganda.